furrer-lab/abn/vignettes/paper.md

 We highly value feedback from the user community, which will guide our ongoing developments.

 In summary, `abn` sets itself apart by emphasizing ABNs and its exhaustive features for model selection and structure learning.
-Its unique contribution is the implementation of mixed-effect BN models, thereby extending its applicability to a broader range of complex, multivariate datasets of mixed, continuous and discrete data.
+Its unique contribution is the implementation of mixed-effect BN models, thereby extending its applicability to a broader range of complex, multivariate datasets of mixed, continuous, and discrete data.

 # Implementation
 As outlined in @kratzer_additive_2023, the package's comprehensive framework integrates the mixed-effects model for clustered data, considering data heterogeneity and grouping effects.
-However, this was confined to a Bayesian context.
+However, this was confined to a Bayesian context and was only a preliminary implementation.
 With the release of `abn` major version 3, this was completed with an implementation under the information-theoretic ("mle") setting.

-[//]: # (Maybe frame in line 74: more as there existed a first attempt towards mixed-effects in a Bayesian fitting context. or even a bit weaker.)

 Analyzing hierarchical or grouped data, i.e., observations nested within higher-level units, requires statistical models with group-varying parameters (e.g., mixed-effect models).
 The `abn` package facilitates single-layer clustering, where observations are grouped.